-Growing relationship, in the right way
+Growing relationships in the right way.

-Having this structure or business framework – every organization can revisit at their former decisions to analyze (and compare) data specifics: what motivates their customers, why do they churn, why do they downgrade, why do they stay, or why do they grow.
+Having this structure or business framework – every organization can revisit their former decisions to analyze (and compare) data specifics: what motivates their customers, why do they churn, why do they downgrade, why do they stay, or why do they grow.

 The important metrics to look for (and measure)